 For more flexibility, you could opt for systematic withdrawals.
 In that case, you would receive a fixed percentage of the account value (remember that with a variable annuity your account value can fluctuate month to month) or a fixed monthly amount.
 You can stop that arrangement at any time and simply withdraw your remaining balance.

-Although systematic withdrawals appear superior to annuitization, note two differences:
+Although systematic withdrawals appear superior to annuitization,

 With annuitization as your annuity settlement option, you can lock in a guaranteed monthly income regardless of the performance of your annuity.
 In addition, annuitization lengthens the tax deferral period since only part of each payment is taxed (The IRS considers the other part a return of principal).